 Seniors, it is never too soon to start applying for scholarships.
 The more you apply for, the better your chances of getting more money towards college!
 Here are a few good sites to sign up on and start applying.
 You can also check the rest of our scholarship tips below for more information on good scholarship practices.

 You might as well apply, it's free money!

 Always check with the admissions counselor at the school(s) you are interested in…they will have good advice and maybe more scholarships.
-Your teachers at Midland may have scholarship information for you as well (you can also check this page listing specific scholarship opportunities to check out).
+Your teachers at Midland may have scholarship information for you as well.

 As certain high school seniors work meticulously this month to finish their early applications to colleges, some may not realize that comments they casually make online could negatively affect their prospects.
 In fact, new research from Kaplan Test Prep, the service owned by the Washington Post Company, suggests that online scrutiny of college hopefuls is growing.